juliandmx/ayto_trashTV_tracker/ReadMe.md

 ## Rules  of the show

-The show is **highly trashy** and I wouldn't recommend it to anyone who likes interesting conversations.
-But looking from a mathematical perspective it is very interesting:
+The show is **highly trashy** and I wouldn't recommend it to anyone who likes intellectual conversations.
+But it gets interesting when looking from a mathematical perspective!

 ### Setting

-10 persons from one hetero normative gender and 11 from the other are placed int a villa and have a predefined "perfect match" which they have to find. (one triple match included)
+10 persons from one hetero normative gender and 11 from the other are placed into a villa and have a predefined "perfect match" which they have to find. (one triple match included)

 They only win the show - and the prize money - if everyone finds their match.

+Using math we can now find out how many different possible solutions exist:

+11! possible placements for the members of the bigger group to be positioned.
+And 10 different positions where the eleventh can take place to create a triple pairing.

+11! * 10 = 399.168.000 different solutions.

 ...
 But matches can only be identified by two methods: